-Agile adoption has skyrocketed.
-In the most recent State of Agile survey, 95% of organizations reported adopting at least some agile development methods.
-68% of respondents cited the ability to manage changing priorities as a benefit of agile.
-In addition, 65% of respondents cited increased project visibility and business alignment as benefits.
+Agile adoption to project management and software development has skyrocketed in recent years.
+In the most recent State of Agile survey, 94% of organizations reported adopting at least some agile environment development methods.
+64% of respondents cited the ability to manage changing priorities as a benefit of agile.
+In addition, 47% of respondents cited business alignment and 40% noted improved project visibility and as benefits.

 Better Understanding of Dependencies: Don’t just take “Yes” for an answer.
 When someone says “Yes, we need to do this now,” make sure you understand why.
 Follow up with, “What is driving the immediacy?” and “What else will consume this functionality?”
 Deliberately answering these questions forces the team to evaluate dependencies.

 Making Better Decisions: Delaying development or decisions wherever possible leads to making better decisions and increases developer communication.
 Not only will the team have more information in the future, but they will also have discussed and considered it in more detail.
 Your team will understand more about what you are building and how you want to build it.